Gervi-Hera-Vitr/sindri-labs/README.md

 See our security policy [here](https://github.com/Gervi-Hera-Vitr/sindri-labs/security/policy "Security Policy").

-ToDo: rdd13r -> upgrade for Q1 2025.
-Happy New Year!

 ### Contents

 **The curriculum and the learning trail are structured hierarchically as follows:**